linode/docs/docs/guides/platform/migrate-to-linode/migrate-from-azure-blob-storage-to-linode-object-storage/index.md

 1. A Compute Instance running rclone in the same Akamai core compute region as the target Linode Object Storage bucket.

-1. Data is copied across the public internet from the Azure Blob Storage container to the target Linode Object Storage bucket.
+1. Data is copied across the public internet from the Azure Blob Storage container to the target Linode instance.
 This results in egress being calculated by Azure.

 1. The target Linode Object Storage bucket receives the data via IPv6 from the Compute Instance on the region’s private network.
 Inbound, private IPv6 data to Linode Object Storage is free of charge.
 The migration status can be monitored using rclone’s WebUI.